Garth Brooks announces country music comeback, digital downloads

-Country music star Garth Brooks said on Thursday he was coming out of recording retirement and will release new music for the first time in more than a decade.
+July 10 Country music star Garth Brooks said on Thursday he was coming out of recording retirement and will release new music for the first time in more than decade.

 Brooks, who in recent years has been playing concerts in Las Vegas, said at a Nashville news conference he would also make his music available for purchase on his website.